Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ### Listing Kubernetes services

-The Kubernetes services can be listed with
+The Kubernetes services can be listed with:

 {% highlight bash %}
 $ ./kubectl.sh cluster-info